R21 (South Africa): Route

-The R21 begins just north-east of Fountains Valley in Pretoria as Nelson Mandela Drive, at a roundabout intersection with the M18 Christina De Wit Avenue, M7 and M5 Metropolitan roads of Pretoria, heading south-east.
+The R21 begins just north-east of Fountains Valley in Pretoria as Nelson Mandela Drive, at a roundabout intersection with the M18 Christina De Wit Avenue, M7 and M5 metropolitan roads of Pretoria, heading south-east.
 After Fountains Valley, the R21 passes by Monument Park.
-After Monument Park, the R21 becomes a National Road (it becomes an e-toll highway; with open road tolling), with the first off-ramp being the M10 (Solomon Mahlangu Drive; formerly Hans Strijdom Drive) east of the Waterkloof Air Force Base.
-It has Pretoria East to its east and Centurion to its west.
+After Monument Park, the R21 becomes a freeway (separating the city of Centurion to the west from Pretoria East to the east), with the first off-ramp being the M10 (Solomon Mahlangu Drive) east of the Waterkloof Air Force Base.

-Just after Solomon Mahlangu Drive, near the suburb of Pierre van Ryneveld Park, the R21 intersects with the N1 Highway (Danie Joubert Freeway; Pretoria Eastern Bypass), which is the freeway between Johannesburg and Polokwane.
+Just after Solomon Mahlangu Drive, near the suburb of Pierre van Ryneveld Park, the R21 intersects with the N1 highway (Danie Joubert Freeway; Pretoria Eastern Bypass), which is the freeway between Johannesburg and Polokwane.
 The Interchange is named the Flying Saucer Interchange.
-After the N1 Interchange, the R21 Freeway continues southwards and has 10 off-ramps and interchanges for the remaining 43 km length of its freeway section.
+After the N1 Interchange, the R21 freeway continues southwards and has 10 off-ramps and interchanges for the remaining 43 km length of its freeway section.

 The R21 intersects with the M31 (Irene Off-ramp), R562 (Olifantsfontein Off-ramp), R25 (Birchleigh/Tembisa Off-ramp), R23 (Benoni Off-ramp), M32 (Pomona Off-ramp), M43 (Atlas Off-ramp), M96 (Kempton Park Central Off-ramp), R24 (O.R.
 Tambo International Airport Interchange), M41 (Jet Park Off-ramp) and N12 (Rietfontein Interchange).

 After the M31 Irene off-ramp, the R21 leaves the City of Tshwane Metropolitan Municipality and enters the City of Ekurhuleni Metropolitan Municipality.
 From the M31 Irene off-ramp up to just after the O.R.
-Tambo International Airport, the R21 is followed by the M57 Metropolitan Route of Johannesburg from north to south (which can be used as an alternative route to avoid being charged fees by the e-toll system or when there are roadworks on the highway).
-From the R562 Olifantsfontein off-ramp to the R25 Birchleigh off-ramp, the R21 bypasses the township of Tembisa (forms its eastern boundary).
+Tambo International Airport, the R21 is followed by the M57 metropolitan route from north to south (which can be used as an alternative route when there are roadworks on the highway).
+From the R562 Olifantsfontein off-ramp to the R25 Birchleigh off-ramp, the R21 bypasses the township of Thembisa (forms its eastern boundary).